TheAlanGan/TheAlanGan.github.io/_pages/about.md

 My current broad research interests include numerical analysis, computational and Bayesian statistics, mathematical modeling, and application-oriented research in ecology and environmental science.

 > There are so many amazing things to do and to see.
-I am just glad I exist.
+I am glad I exist.
 >
 > <cite>Tommy Atkins, age 5.</cite>